← All articles Adaptogens

 The Bottom Line

 Ashwagandha is one of the few supplements I keep in my own cabinet year-round.
-It’s not magic, but it is a scientifically valid tool for navigating a high-stress modern life.
-Start with a quality brand (look for KSM-66), give it a month, and pay attention to how you handle your stressful days—you might just find yourself keeping your cool when you usually wouldn’t.
+It’s not magic, but it’s a scientifically valid tool for handling a stressful life.
+Start with a quality brand (look for KSM-66), give it a month, and pay attention to how you handle your worst days.
+You might find yourself keeping your cool when you normally wouldn’t.